Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Results

 \subsection{Detection performance}

 In order to understand how the bias in the Bayes factor affects the strong lensing detection which is essentially a classification problem using the Bayes factor, we plot the receiver operating characteristic (ROC) curves.
-We use 200 lensed pairs and 5000 unlensed pair to generate the ROC curves by showing the true positive rate (TPR) and false positive rate (FPR), where TPR is the portion of lensed pairs classified correctly as lensed detection and FPR is the portion of unlensed pairs classified wrongly as lensed detection using Bayes factor.
+We use 2362 lensed pairs and 2415 unlensed pair to generate the ROC curves by showing the true positive rate (TPR) and false positive rate (FPR), where TPR is the portion of lensed pairs classified correctly as lensed detection and FPR is the portion of unlensed pairs classified wrongly as lensed detection using Bayes factor.

 In Fig.~\ref{fig:ROC}, the ROC curve using the benchmark model (black) shows the best performance on strong lensing detection.
 The ROC curve using the (H)DPGMM (blue) gives the most comparable performance to the benchmark ROC curve when compared to the ROC curves using the power-law (orange) and uniform model (green).
-This again demonstrates non-parametric population model is more suitable for strong lensing detections.
+This again demonstrates nonparametric population model is more suitable for strong lensing detections.

-Fig.~\ref{fig:ROC_different_formula} shows the ROC curve comparison on utilising/not utilising the assumption $p_\mathrm{PE}=p_\mathrm{obs}$.
-The ROC performance is better if such an assumption is not used, implying that Eq.~\ref{eq:blu formula} should be used for strong lensing detection.
+Figure~\ref{fig:ROC_different_formula} shows the ROC curve comparison on utilizing/not utilizing the assumption $p_\mathrm{PE}=p_\mathrm{obs}$.
+The ROC performance is better if such an assumption is not used, implying that Eq.~[\ref{eq:blu formula}] should be used for strong lensing detection.

-Indeed, we advocate for the use of the corrected Bayes factor formula for the posterior overlap analyses (Eq.~\ref{eq:blu formula}).
+Indeed, we advocate for the use of the corrected Bayes factor formula for the posterior overlap analyzes (Eq.~[\ref{eq:blu formula}]).
 We note that the posterior overlap Bayes factor is not used in the joint parameter estimation Bayes factor~\cite{Liu2020IdentifyingVirgo,Lo2021ASignals,Janquart2021AEvents} and so the discussion on the Bayes factor formulation here does not apply to them.